Information Technology Policies

 Beware of phishing email messages, attachments, links, or phone calls.
 Phishing emails have dramatically increased in recent years, and many of them are legitimate looking – often with a spoofed sender address and embedded company logo in the email, attached document, or link.
 Phishing campaigns have evolved to incorporate installing malware and ransomware as the second stage of the attack - all with the intent to gain an initial foothold into a computer or network.
 Education and proper backups are key to fighting these threats.
 See links below, for example, and information on ransomware and phishing:

 Use caution when responding to emails, opening attachments, or clicking links.
-If you are unsure of the authenticity of an email, contact the IT Service Desk or report the email using the Phish Alert Button, or PAB, so IT can verify the email and respond to any security threats as needed.
+If you are unsure of the authenticity of an email, contact the IT Service Desk or report it using the Phish Alert Button, or PAB, so IT can verify and respond to any security incident as required.
 In addition, remember, never enter your username and password unless you have verified the authenticity of the email or website and never open an unsolicited attachment from your email.

 Internet Filters and Blocked Websites